MojosBeans100/MS4-spaceport/README.md

 ### Alternative Images
 Taking into account the AOI Coverage parameter as above, a feature could allow users to view alternative images with an AOI coverage of below their selected percentage.
 For example, if the AOI coverage is set to 50%, there may be 10 images found which captured less than 50% of the AOI.
 This feature would allow users to still view these images as they may still be of use.

-### Moasicking
+### Mosaicking
-Moasicking is a term which essentially means 'stitching' together images taken at different times or from different satellites.
+Mosaicking is a term which essentially means 'stitching' together images taken at different times or from different satellites.
 If this feature was allowed, this would increase the probability of an interval delivering an image.
 This parameter is not permitted to be changed under the developer's account.

 [Moasicking image from Skywatch EarthCache](https://res.cloudinary.com/code-institute-mojos-beans/image/upload/v1644146972/mosacking_gvily9.jpg)